CI-Dominik/pp5-hack-collect/README.md

 ## **BUGS**

 ## 401 authentication error
 * An error occurs in the console displaying a 401 error when sending the authorization token.
-This is a known bug of Django Rest Framework and was not resolvable for me at the moment of completing the project.
+This is a known bug of the Django Rest Framework and was not resolvable for me at the moment of completing the project.
 The site's functionality is not impacted by this.

 ![401 error](docs/bugs/401-error.jpg)